horeaporutiu/VSCodeTutorial/README.md

-you can focus on developing your smart contract, and update your `my-contract.js` file knowing that you have taken care of the networking aspects of blockchain, and that you can successfully invoke, and update your ledger using just VSCode, Node.js, and VSCode.
+you can focus on developing your smart contract, and update your `my-contract.js` file knowing that you have taken care of the networking aspects of blockchain, and that you can successfully invoke, and update your ledger using just VSCode, Node.js, and Docker.
 Please, please, please reach out to me if there are bugs, comment on this post, and tell me, and I will fix them.
 Thanks so much for reading this post, and hope you enjoyed it!
 Horea Blockchain out!